jrosco/mwhois/README.md

 </pre>

-How to use mwhois py modules
+How to use mwhois python module
 ====
 ![](http://www.dojoportal.com/static/site-images/icons/warn-icon.gif)WARNING: Still in Alpha state, use with caution